eschao/android-ElasticListView/README.md

                 android:fadingEdge="none"
             >
     ```
-2. Use it in java codes.
+2. Use it in java codes

     #### Example: